johnmogi/wordpress_form_to_sheets/readme.txt

 == Usage ==
 === Setting Up the Submission Handler URL ===
-1. Navigate to the 'DMT Form Management' page in your WordPress admin dashboard.
+1. Navigate to the 'mogi Form Management' page in your WordPress admin dashboard.
 2. Enter the URL where form submissions will be sent in the 'Submission Handler URL' field.
 3. Click 'Save URL' to store your settings.